AdoptOpenJDK/adoptopenjdk-getting-started-kit/intermediate-steps/openjdk_sonarqube_dashboard_steps.md

     * On right hand side, Click 'Search.'
 Only OpenJDK8 projects are shown.

 ##Configuring the Dashboard##
-We'll ocnfigure the SonarQube to display each OpenJDK version separately.
+We'll configure the SonarQube to display each OpenJDK version separately.

 ###OpenJDK9 Dashboard###